prior-technology/SymbolicTransformer/README.md

 ## Current task

 Add an expand function or rule which replaces transformer with the blocks it contains.
-This needs to be worked through in more detail.
+This is working as far as expanding the full algorithm into a term for each block.
+The next step is to use an equivalence from Layer Normalise applied to a sum of terms to a sum of layer normalised terms.
+This is returning results which are close, but the difference is greater than expected from rounding errors.

+$$<x, LN (a + b)> = \frac{\sqrt{N}}{\sqrt{|c(a+b)|^2 + N \epsilon} } <x,c(a)> + <x, c(b)> $$

+The derivation of this relationship is in reexamine_layer_norm.ipynb, but did not include applying the affine transformation.
+I think the LN used in Transformer Lens may be different to that from Transformers.jl.
+I'm currently trying to retrace my steps on this.

+This equivalence is also important for the next step, decomposing a Block operation into contributions from Attention and from the Dense layer, from which it will hopefully be possible to see which earlier tokens affected the transformer output.

 ### Splitting transformer into blocks